 |Dependency||Spring Boot internally uses Spring MVC.||Spring MVC stands on its own.|

 This is a guide to Spring Boot vs Spring MVC.
-Here we discuss the Spring Boot vs Spring MVC key differences with infographics and comparison table.
+Here we discuss the Spring Boot vs Spring MVC key differences with infographics and comparison table in detail.
 You may also have a look at the following articles to learn more –